Steel strike of 1959: Causes

+American steel and the USWA were in distress for a long time, searching for their own rights within the company.
+Prior to the 1959 steel strike the USWA was operating under the 1956 labor agreement that provided minimal wage increases despite inflationary pressure and increases in the price of steel.
+In order to maximize profits, domestic steel producers imported more foreign steel, which angered further union workers and made a strike imminent.

+Prior to the strike union officials urged local and state politicians to use their influence to secure a more favorable contract.
+For example, Tennessee state senator Estes Kefauver wrote to the White House to demand that the President take action.
+"I again urge you to use the full powers of your office in order to prevent this disastrous occurrence [i.e. price hikes].
+I am confident that if you would bring together the leaders of the steel industry and the United Steel Workers of America, a realistic hold-the-line price-wage program could be developed."

 Prior to the 1959 strike, the major American steel companies were reporting high profits which led McDonald and Steelworkers general counsel Arthur J. Goldberg to request a major wage increase.
 Industry negotiators refused to grant a wage increase unless McDonald agreed to a substantial alteration or an elimination of Section 2(b) of the union's national master contract.

 Section 2(b) of the steelworkers' contract limited management's ability to change the number of workers assigned to a task or to introduce new work rules or machinery that would result in reduced hours or fewer employees.
 Management claimed that it helped featherbedding and reduced the competitiveness of the American steel industry.

+Although McDonald was a strong advocate for wage increases, his "shaky leadership" did not put the union in a good position prior to the strike.
 McDonald characterized management's proposals as an attempt to break the union.
 Negotiations broke off, and the contract expired on July 1, 1959.